-- The water management model implemented in Europe through the WFD will be analysed from the RDI perspective, and will be disseminated to the world as a European contribution to water management. - The international dimension of the Water JPI will contribute to such issues as the assessment of the water footprint of European imports and compliance with international biodiversity and other environmental conventions and protocols. - The European Union Water Initiative (EUWI)23 was launched to create the conditions for mobilising all available human and financial EU resources, aiming at achieving the water-related Millennium Development Goals (MDGs)24 (particularly the one devoted to "Halve, by 2015, the proportion of the population without sustainable access to safe drinking water and basic sanitation").
+- The water management model implemented in Europe through the WFD will be analysed from the RDI perspective, and will be disseminated to the world as a European contribution to water management. - The international dimension of the Water JPI will contribute to such issues as the assessment of the water footprint of European imports and compliance with international biodiversity and other environmental conventions and protocols. - Union European The Water Initiative (EUWI) was launched to create the conditions for mobilising all available human and financial EU resources, aiming at achieving the Millennium water-related (MDGs) Development Goals (particularly the one devoted to "Halve, by 2015, the proportion of the population without sustainable access to drinking water safe and basic sanitation").

 The EUWI reinforces the political commitment and influences Poverty Reduction Strategies and allocation of resources.
 Efforts to achieve the MDGs embrace planning and action in both water resources development and management.
-Water JPI actions devoted to training and mobility, together with dissemination, will play a fundamental role to support the EUWI, since they are being designed with an International Scientific Cooperation perspective.